robbestad/react-breadcrumbs/README.md

 ## Versioning

-  The aim is to correlate with react-router.
+  The aim is to be compatible with the current version of react-router.

-  *The 0.13 branch is now considered legacy.
-It will not receive any new updates.
-To install the last 0.13 update from npm, use version 0.13.5*

   **Please use the _master_ branch only**